storpool/storpool-openstack-integration/docs/configure.md

 ## Nova attachment driver

 This section describes the configuration of the OpenStack Nova (compute) service to use StorPool-backed volumes created by Cinder.
-Note that for OpenStack releases before Queens (February 2018), the StorPool Nova drivers may need to be installed beforehand; see the "Installing the StorPool drivers" section for details.

-### Configuring the Nova volume attachment driver

-Edit the `/etc/nova/nova.conf` file.
-If there is a `volume_drivers` line in the `[DEFAULT]` section, add to it the following definition.
-If there is no such line, add it:

-    volume_drivers=storpool=nova.virt.libvirt.volume.LibvirtStorPoolVolumeDriver

-Then restart the relevant Nova services:

-    # service nova-compute restart
-    # service nova-api-metadata restart
+The changes needed to let Nova recognize StorPool volumes as exported by Cinder were merged into the OpenStack Queens (February 2018) release.

 ### Using StorPool volumes as instance root disks